tomasrubin/specsimfts/README.md

-# Spectral domain simulation of functional time series
+# Spectral Simulation of Functional Time Series

 This is the accompanying R package `specsimfts` for the paper: